nearform/the-fastify-workshop/deck.md

 change `routes/login.js` so that:

-- after carrying out the existing dummy auth check, look up the user in the `users` database table via the `username` property provided in the request body
+- After carrying out the existing dummy auth check, look up the user in the `users` database table via the `username` property provided in the request body

 > 💡 write the query using `@nearform/sql`

-- if the user does not exist in the database, return a `401 Unauthorized` error
+- If the user does not exist in the database, return a `401 Unauthorized` error

 ---